The 10 Android VPNs actually worth installing

 Where it falls short: Long-haul throughput trails Nord and Express on routes like London to Sydney or New York to Singapore.
 If you frequently route long-haul, the gap shows.

-Pricing: Two-year Starter around 1.99 USD per month; One bundle (antivirus + alerts + search) near 3.49 USD per month.
+Pricing: Two-year Starter around 1.99 USD per month; One bundle (antivirus plus alerts plus search) near 3.49 USD per month.

 4. Proton VPN